We put the electrolytes in the gel, but why is this important?

 With 230 mg of sodium and 85 mg of potassium, e-Gel has 4 times the electrolytes of GU and most other gels.
 Electrolytes are critical to maintain hydration and to avoid cramping and injuries – but why do they have to be in the gel?

-Since energy gels are absorbed via osmosis, water is the transport vehicle that carries the gel into your cellular system.
-And we know how much water travels with the gel.
+Since the fluids and electrolytes in energy gels are absorbed via osmosis, we know how much water travels with the gel when it is absorbed.
 Taking this into account, we have designed e-Gel to provide 500 mg of sodium and 200 mg of potassium per liter of absorbed fluid, which meets the recommendations of the American College of Sports Medicine for electrolyte replacement.

 e-Gel has been doing this since 2001, and this is where the name e-Gel came from – it has all of the electrolytes and the energy you need, right in the gel.
 Just use e-Gel and water, it’s that easy.